ta946/Soundcloud-Local/docs/setup.md

 # [Soundcloud Local](https://github.com/ta946/Soundcloud-Local) - SETUP

+in the main page, click on the green `code` button then download zip. then unzip the folder anywhere you want to keep the program.

 ### Install `node` (to run the local web server to interact with soundcloud)

 1. download and install node from the node website